 Contributions of photos for LIFG are most welcome.
 We are particularly keen to obtain images of species that are not yet represented in the Guide and - of species that are already included - better photos and those showing different life history stages and behaviours.
 Please use the link below to contribute images that may be selected for inclusion.

 Free mobile applications are usually available for both major platforms.
 However, they are both being redeveloped and are currently unavailable.
-The iOS version should be available again by September 2022.
-The Android version will take longer.

 Data for LIFG is sourced from: